Micheline Maylor: Poetry

 Her poetry has been published in over 85 journals in five countries.

-Influences come from Don Coles, Jeffery Donaldson, Douglas Glover, Patrick Lane, George Elliot Clark, Richard Harrison, and Jan Zwicky.

-Editor

-Maylor is the co-founder of the non-profit Freefall Literary Society where she was the editor-in-chief from 2006-2016 and is now consulting editor, before shifting to Frontenac House Press.
-She currently edits the Quartet poetry series for which the authors have been shortlisted or have won: The Goldie Award for best Lesbian poetry book in North America; The Gerald Lampert Award for best first book; The Pat Lowther Award for best book by a Canadian woman; The Stephan G. Stephansson Award for best Alberta poetry book; The Alberta Readers' Choice Awards; The City of Calgary W.O.
-Mitchell Award; and the Alberta Magazine Publisher's Awards in several categories.
+Maylor is the co-founder of the non-profit Freefall Literary Society where she was the editor-in-chief from 2006 to 2016 and is now consulting editor, before shifting to Frontenac House Press.
+She currently edits the Quartet poetry series for which the authors have been shortlisted or have won: The Goldie Award for best Lesbian poetry book in North America.

 Maylor was the editor of the awarding winning "This Wound is a World" by Billy-Ray Belcourt published by Frontenac House, which won the prestigious 2018 Griffin Poetry Prize, and The Most Significant Book of Poetry in English by an Emerging Indigenous Writer, Indigenous Voices Awards (2018), and the Robert Kroetsch City of Edmonton Book Prize (2018).
 It was also short listed for the Gerald Lampert Memorial Award (2018), and the Raymond Souster Award (2018).

 Maylor was the editor of the award-winning "Ruba'iyat For the Time of Apricots" by Basma Kavanagh published by Frontenac House, which won the Robert Kroetsch Award for Poetry awarded by the Book Publisher's Association of Alberta on Sept 13, 2019.

-She is a regular poetry reviewer at Quill and Quire.

-Teaching and mentoring

-She held a teaching position and has won awards at Mount Royal University. where she won the Faculty Award for Excellence in Teaching by Mount Royal Faculty Association.
-She also has held a teaching position at The University of Calgary.
-She retired in 2022.

-Following the tradition of many Canadian Writers, she is a long-time member of the League of Canadian Poets.